toter200/EndProject_Hajduk/README.md

 Ending Project for Computer Sience 2018

 TODO as of 2018-06-08::

-)Define all pc parts:
-  -Fans
-  -Drive
-  -RAM

-)Find out how to get Data from Database
+-)Find out how to get Data from Database
 )Set up data for using in WPF
 )Raw Design WPF
 )Connect WPF to Logic